o1-labs/rfcs/0006-ffmul-revised.md

 ## Rationale and alternatives

-We considered [two alternative gate designs](https://hackmd.io/@mitschabaude/ByEVBlXKn), but everyone involved agreed that this one is the best.
+We considered [two alternative gate designs similar to this one](https://hackmd.io/@mitschabaude/ByEVBlXKn), but everyone involved agreed that this one is the best.

-An alternative which is still similar to the overall strategy of this design is to not split the middle limb, but instead have 3 limb-wise equations of the form
+A different alternative which still follows the same overall strategy would be to not split the middle limb, but instead have 3 limb-wise equations of the form

 $$
 p_i - r_i = 2^{\ell} c_i
 $$

-where $c_i$ is a carry.
-TODO
+where $c_i$ is a carry of about $\ell$ bits.
+This would need 3 RCs on the 3 carries, the same amount as our current design uses for intermediate values.
+So efficiency-wise there is no difference.
+The advantage would be to make the gate equations more uniform and thus easier to reason about.
+However, we don't think this is worth changing the existing design.

-An alternative which is quite different from the present design is to not rely on the CRT at all.
-This means we have to constrain all 5 instead of just 3 limb-wise equations TODO
+Yet another alternative which is quite different from the present design is to not rely on the CRT at all.
+This means we constrain all 5 instead of just 3 limb-wise equations, because we're not taking the equation modulo $2^{3\ell}$ or $n$.
+A benefit is that we don't have to bounds-check $q$, and even don't require bounds checks on $a$ and $b$, and the entire argument becomes even simpler.
+This is balanced by the fact that a fourth range check becomes necessary on carry values, and we need more witnesses in total and so need two rows for the gate.
+However, the last row is not as stuffed as the second row in the present design, and so we can chain several multiplications.
+Overall, the efficiency of this design is probably similar or slightly worse than the present one.

+In summary, we chose the gate design presented in this RFC because:

-- This is the most efficient design we came up with so far
+- It's the most efficient design we came up with so far
 - It's close to the original design and therefore easy to adapt